 Quinoa protein is a complete protein source only when it is derived wholly from quinoa and not when it is in an isolate form.
 In the whole form, quinoa contains all of the essential amino acids to be deemed a complete protein, such as lysine, leucine, and tryptophan.
 However, when isolated, tryptophan is not present in substantial enough amounts to deem it a complete protein source.

 Pea protein is also considered to be a complete protein source.
 Just like quinoa, it offers all nine of the essential amino acids, including hard-to-find lysine, to quantify it as a complete protein source.
 Clean Lean Protein by Nuzest, made from pea protein, is a complete protein source as well.

 Benefits of Quinoa Protein

-Quinoa protein is naturally gluten-free and good for people with gluten tolerance issues.
-Plus, quinoa contains all of the essential amino acids to make it a complete protein source.
+Quinoa protein is naturally gluten-free and quinoa contains all of the essential amino acids to make it a complete protein source.
 This protein combines well with other protein isolates, such as sunflower protein,4 and it also combines well with other enzymes to aid in the digestive process.

 Benefits of Pea Protein

-Pea protein is gluten-free by nature and good for a gluten-free diet.
-It is rich in BCAAs (branched-chain amino acids) to help the body generate muscle protein.5 Also, consuming pea protein could help lower blood pressure,6 maintain stable glucose levels,7 and promote fullness.8
+Pea protein is also gluten-free by nature.
+It is rich in BCAAs (branched-chain amino acids) to help the body generate muscle protein.5 Also, consuming pea protein could support lower blood pressure,6 maintain stable glucose levels,7 and promote fullness.8

 Pea protein can be combined with digestive enzymes for easier digestion and is naturally free of soy.